krispir/cpc/README.md

 # Usage

 In addition to the normal documentation that can be accessed using the ? notation in R (e.g. ?filter_xcms_peaklist) there is a vignette included that processes the example data provided with the package.
 A pre-knitted vignette (cpc.pdf) is available in the inst/ folder or via the link [https://github.com/krispir/cpc/tree/master/inst](https://github.com/krispir/cpc/tree/master/inst).
 The vignette can also be accessed within R using the command vignette("cpc") if the package was installed with the argument *build_vignette = TRUE*.

+The example data included with the package was prepared from real study data available for download via MetaboLights with the unique identifier MTBLS2418 [https://www.ebi.ac.uk/metabolights/MTBLS2418](https://www.ebi.ac.uk/metabolights/MTBLS2418).